idelfonsog2/idelfonsog2.github.io/README.md

 - developer-id
 - mac-application

 For iOS `development and distribution` would suffice for our reading.
-Depending on which one you pick, the app should call `registerForRemoteNotifications()` and will use know which method (/certificate) was the app build with; passing that information along too in that call.
+Depending on which one you pick, the app should call `registerForRemoteNotifications()` and will know which method (/certificate) was the app built with; passing that information along too in that call.

 ![](img/token_exchange.png)

-The application will get that token back and you should send that token to your service/backend implementation to be updated and use when the backend/stakeholders want to schedule notifications.
+The application will get that token back and you should send that token to your service/backend implementation to be updated and used when the backend/stakeholders want to schedule notifications.

 ![](img/apns_storing.png)

-From your backend, you will create an request call to apple push notification server (APNs) and if* it qualifies, APNs will deliver it to the devices.
+From your backend, you will create a request call to apple push notification server (APNs) and if* it qualifies, APNs will deliver it to the devices.

 ![](img/apns_delivery.png)